-The largest amount in total on the Statement of Comprehensive Loss is the recording of the option based payments and the offsetting contributed surplus in equity.
+A significant amount on the Statement of Comprehensive Loss is the recording of the option based payments and the offsetting contributed surplus in equity.
 As this is a non-cash transaction, it has no impact on the working capital of the Company.
 This calculation creates a cost of granting options to Eligible Persons (as defined by the policies of the TSX Venture Exchange and/or National Instrument 45-106).
 The cost is added to our operating expenses with the corresponding increase in the Company's equity.
 The option based payment expense is allocated, in proportion to the number of options granted, to the accounts for Consulting fees (\$11,563), Directors fees (\$30,451), Investor relations fees (\$17,880) and Professional fees (\$3,251).
-These amounts total \$63,145 for the current fiscal quarter, compared to \$135,309 for the previous quarter ended January 31, 2015.
+These amounts total \$63,145 for the current fiscal year, and were incurred in the first quarter of the fiscal year.

-If the option based payments amounts were removed from the operating loss, the loss would show as \$172,910, an increase of \$16,236 when compared to the previous quarter.
-The largest amount difference was in Filing and Transfer Agent fees which were higher by \$55,659, reflecting the payment of the annual fees to the exchanges and for sedar filing.
-The next largest amount difference was in Professional fees which were lower by \$23,707, mostly reflecting the cost for the annual audit in the previous quarter.
-The next largest amount was a decrease in Shareholder information and promotion costs which were down by \$21,188 when compared to the previous quarter, mostly due to the end of the agreement with the Progressive Group in February.
-Director's fees were up by \$2,500 reflecting the fees paid for the Audit Committee meeting this quarter.
-The next largest amount difference was an increase in Office and miscellaneous in the amount of \$1,847 reflecting the increase in insurance costs when compared to the previous quarter due mostly to the change in the US\$ exchange rate.
-Depreciation was \$645 lower than the previous quarter as it is calculated on the declining asset balance.
-Office rent was higher by \$288, reflecting the new years operating cost.
-Travel costs were up by \$823 for the current quarter when compared to the quarter ended January 31, 2015.
-Finance income was lower by \$633 when compared to the previous quarter due to the interest on the reclamation bonds that was received in the previous quarter.
+If the option based payments amounts were removed from the operating loss, the loss would show as \$114,540, a decrease of \$58,370 when compared to the previous quarter.
+The largest amount difference was in Filing and Transfer Agent fees which were lower by \$46,518, reflecting the payment of the annual fees to the exchanges and for sedar filing.
+The next largest amount difference was a decrease in Shareholder information and promotion costs by \$11,260 when compared to the previous guarter, mostly due to the end of the agreement with the Progressive Group in February.
+The next largest amount difference was a decrease in Travel in the amount of \$3,180 reflecting the costs for the PDAC and KEG attendance in the guarter ended April 30th.
+The next largest amount difference was an increase in Office and miscellaneous in the amount of \$1,951 reflecting the increase in insurance costs (mostly to the change in the US\$ exchange rate) and the costs related to the annual materials mail out.
+Professional fees which were higher by \$1,380, mostly reflecting the cost for the corporate tax return and a reduced amount for legal fees in the current quarter.
+All other expenses had a difference of less than \$1,000 between the guarter ended July 31st and the guarter ended April 30th with the July 31st quarter lower.